tapebrief

 Management tone

-Narrative arc: prior-quarter customer additions and backlog quantification → Q1 FY2026 sixth customer (OpenAI) + $100B+ 2027 chip-revenue commitment.
+Narrative arc: prior quarters built from initial XPU customer disclosures to a five-customer roster with $73B backlog quantification → Q1 FY2026 sixth customer (OpenAI) + $100B+ 2027 line of sight + supply chain locked through 2028.

 Recurring themes management leaned on this quarter: